nabanitadattase/Frontend-Angular7-Project-Ecommerce-Website-Vision-Impaired-Persons/README.md

 SUPERNOVA

-Online Shop for visually impaired person
+Responsive Online Shop Portal for visually impaired person

 GOAL OF THIS PROJECT